section-engineering-education/engineering-education/content/articles/ssh-tunneling/index.md

 - A local device of IP address 10.0.0.4
 - Local port 8888

-*NB* *Our SSH server and the internal resources are on the same network* This implies that our public SSH server has access to our internal resources.
+*NB:* *Our SSH server and the internal resources are on the same network.* This implies that our public SSH server has access to our internal resources.

 Now our local machine on IP address 10.0.0.4 is on a completely different network and cannot access resources on IP address 192.168.1.3.
 So, what do we do?
 We will create a tunnel between our local machine and our public SSH server because IP Address 44.11.22.33 is a public IP address and 22 is a public open SSH port.